TonySpegel/theme-switch/README.md

 This component doesn't include any build-time optimizations like bundling or minification.
 It is recommended to publish components as unoptimized JavaScript modules, and performing build-time optimizations at the application level.
 This gives build tools the best chance to deduplicate code, remove dead code, and so on.

-For information on building application projects that include LitElement components, see [Build for production](https://lit.dev/docs/tools/production/) on the Lit site.
+For information on building application projects that include LitElement components, see [Build for production](https://lit.dev/docs/tools/production/) on the Lit site or at the [open web components site](https://open-wc.org/docs/building/rollup/).

 ## Useful resources